 Finally, there’s the Hot Octopuss Pulse Solo.

-Also cheaper than the Ion ($100 for the Solo model), it has PulsePlate technology, which gives a really deep satisfying trembling feeling on your frenulum.
+Also cheaper than the Ion ($100 for the Solo model), it has PulsePlate technology, which gives a really deep satisfying trembling feeling to your frenulum.
 Definitely worth considering.

 The Arcwave Ion is a tricky one.
 On the one hand, I had a great time with mine and it’s one of my favorite male vibrators.